 - When the soup/stock is about to boil, stay around the kitchen.
-You start to see the scum and fat floating and creating forms.
-With the mesh sieve in one hand and the other hand with the bowl of water, start scooping it off.
+You‘ll start to see the scum and fat floating and creating forms.
+With the mesh sieve in one hand and the bowl of water in the other, start scooping it off.

 - After you pick up the scum, rinse the sieve in the measuring cup (or bowl) and continue to scoop the scum.